-The primary function of the seminar course is to provide students with the opportunity to gain experience in the discourse of nutritional and biomedical research.
-Students will have the opportunity to communicate their research or review peer-reviewed scientific research.
-Highly regarded visiting speakers will be scheduled to enrich the student and faculty experience.
+The primary function of the seminar course is to provide students with the opportunity to gain experience in discourse of nutritional and biomedical research.
+Students will have the opportunity to communicate their own research and/or review peer-reviewed scientific research.
+Highly regarded visiting speakers will be scheduled to enrich student and faculty experience.